We’re Building A Better Future For Our

 From Our Blog

-In December, we had the honor of hosting a Celebration for Veterans, in an attempt to ensure that our clients would have a warm and blessed holiday season.
-We had so much support from past and new partners, and those who have supported our cause from the beginning....read more
+In December, we had the honor of hosting a Celebration for Veterans, in an attempt to ensure that our clients would have a warm and blessed holiday season.read more

 The past few months have been successful for Homes of Light thanks to the amount of support we have received from partners, both old and new.
 I previously wrote about Famous Pub, who was gracious enough to host a blanket drive for us through Veteran's Day and the...read more